LyonsZhang/CINEMA-Group/content/authors/BiyiShen/_index.md

   - Alumni
 ---

-Xinyu Sun is a Biostatistics Ph.D.
-Candidate in Penn State University.
+Biyi Shen is a Principal Biostatistician at Regeneron.